 Products and services can be effectively managed in Chargebee using Product Catalog.
 Product Families, Plans, Addons, Charges, Coupons, and Coupon sets form a Product Catalog.
 You can create plans in Chargebee with each plan corresponding to a specific set of product or service features, that your customers would subscribe to.

 Your customers would be signed-up for plans by way of subscriptions.

-Acme Inc. is a business that sells online storage solution.
+Acme Inc. is a business that sells online storage solutions.
 While some users would intend to use the service for personal use, others may be business users.
-Acme could create a home plan that provides basic features, and a higher priced professional plan for advanced features.
+Acme could create a home plan that provides basic features, and a higher-priced professional plan for advanced features.

 In addition to creating plans, you can define multiple price points to each plan for various currencies and billing frequencies.
 In the above example, Acme can create multiple price points for the Home Plan like Home Plan Monthly USD, Home Plan Yearly USD, Home Plan Monthly INR, Home Plan Yearly INR, and so on.